strmrider/SDTP/README.md

 ### Session
 ##### Socket wrapper
-Wrap your socket object to use improved receive and send funtions
+Wrap your socket object to use improved receive and send functions
 ```Python
 from .sock import Wrapper

 wrapped_socket = Wrapper(YOUR SOCKET OBJECT)
 ```
 #### Hanshake
-The handshake performs private and session keys exchange and certificate verfication.
+The handshake performs private and session keys exchange and certificate verification.

 Server:
 ```Python